Marguerite Young (journalist): Daily Worker

 She reported a visit of CPUSA secretary general Earl Browder, who used her office as a base before going to Capitol Hill for meetings.
 "I'm going to meet with a study group in the House," he tells her.
 Marxist writer James Farrell also used her office as a base when visiting from New York City.
 Such events were relatively normal back then, she recalls: "This was the United Front, as it was called here in the United States.
 Joseph Stalin launched a similar moment and called it the Popular Front and Popular Front it was called in Spain... and People's Front."
 She also met CPUSA leaders Jack Stachel and Herbert Benjamin.

 Young first considered resigning from the Daily Worker when Hathaway ran a piece of hers he had assigned, then published a retraction of it the next day.
 "I telephoned Clarence Hathaway.
 He was sorry, very, very sorry.
 That was all...
 I had never encountered anything like this when I had worked for the 'bourgeois' press."

-The New Militant newspaper cited Young's reportage for the Daily Worker in an article called "Partners in Social-Patriotic Betrayal."
+The New Militant, the newspaper of the short-lived, Trotskyist Workers Party of the United States, cited Young's reportage for the Daily Worker in an article called "Partners in Social-Patriotic Betrayal."